-You must read The Grading of Online Discussions in Prof. Drogan's Online Capstone Course (James Drogan, 2014).
-Ignore the mention of capstone as an example.
 The grading of discussions in all my online courses is similar except for the length of the discussion.
 In an eight-week course such as this, four days are allotted for a discussion; seven days are allotted in the 14-week capstone course.
 This means that the penalties meted out for being late with a thread starter change.
-Here is the table that applies in this course.
+Here is the table that applies in this course (James Drogan, 2017c, sec.
+Discussions).